factor/factor.nvim/README.md

-# factor.nvim
+# Neovim support for Factor

-A NeoVim plugin for the [Factor programming language](https://factorcode.org/), providing vocabulary navigation, syntax highlighting, and auto-pairing support.
+A Neovim plugin for the [Factor programming language](https://factorcode.org/), providing vocabulary navigation, syntax highlighting, and auto-pairing support.

 ## Features